-The tools used for this study can be converted to multiple proactive tools.
-We can generate lists for academic advisors with students needing to take the specific courses in the following semester.
+Based on the results of transcript analysis at both levels, student success can be supported by multiple individuals.
+Academic advisors can generate or receive lists with students needing to take the target course of prerequisites they take in the current semester.
 These lists can be used in advising sessions, to contact students proactively by email or text message, and to check courses needed against actual enrollments.
-The same lists can be used by the department to estimate demand for the next semester so an adequate number of course sections can be scheduled.
-Finally, we can generate faculty lists with checked prerequisites and co-requisites at the start of the semester to maximize the enrollment of eligible students by eliminating non-eligible students.
+Faculty can easily check prerequisites and corequisites in the courses they are about to teach to maximize the enrollment of eligible students by eliminating non-eligible students.
+The CS program can use the results to review the structure of the program and the enrollment limitations needed to follow the proper study paths.